 Select a Vault account option for file uploads: Choose a Vault account option in this section

 File Chunk Upload Size: Size of chunks a file will be broken into for uploading to Vault

 Vault account options for file uploads

-If you select the Always upload to a Vault guest account radio button, MetaDefender Kiosk creates and provides a temporary guest login ID to the Kiosk user both on the scan results screen as well as in the digital and printed logs.
+Always upload to a Vault guest account A temporary guest login ID is created and displayed to the Kiosk user both on the scan results screen as well as in the digital and printed logs

-If you select the Attempt to use user credentials if they are available radio button, MetaDefender Kiosk uploads files to the user account that matches the one used during authentication.
+Attempt to use user credentials if they are available Kiosk uploads files to the user account that matches the one used during authentication

-If authentication fails, files will be uploaded to the Vault guest account.
+If upload authentication fails, files will be uploaded to a Vault guest account